 Operating lease payments represent our commitments for future minimum lease costs under non-cancelable leases for our corporate headquarters in Waltham, MA.
-The total payments for our operating lease obligations at March 31, 2024 is \$21.5 million, of which \$2.4 million is due in the next nine months and the remaining payments are due over the term of the respective leases.
+Total payments for our operating lease obligations that were contractually due at June 30, 2024 was \$11.0 million.
+In July 2024, we entered into a Termination Agreement with BP Bay Colony LLC which terminates with immediate effect, the existing lease.
+In consideration of the termination, we have agreed to pay a \$7.0 million termination fee.
 For additional details regarding our leases, see Note 5 to our condensed consolidated financial statements.